microsoft/FluidFramework/build-tools/docs/fluid-build.md

 - Within a package, you can add scripts directly and use concurrently and `&&`.
 - If it's an unknown command, then you won't get caching.
 To add that you'd make a task in build-tools.
+- If you're adding a new task to one of the main "build phases," like "compile" or "lint", it should be defined in the root fluid-build config.

 ---